r-lyeh-archived/vision/README.md

 - `gameplay-srv |===|===|===|===|===|==|`

 # tech
-- deploy games purely as content player
+- deploy games purely as player+content.
-- whole games as data driven
+- whole games as data driven.
-- add features to the player, rather than to the game
+- add features to the player, rather than to the game.

 # monopoly dev
 - hq is assigned a quantity of fake money for the whole project
 - every new feature gets evaluated in time: time x human resources = money
-- if est money > remaining money then feature is not done (and HQ guy gets fired :o)
+- if estimated money > remaining money then feature is not done (and HQ guy gets fired :o)
-- else money is substracted from total amount and time is added to project estimation
+- else money is substracted from total amount and time is added to project schedules.

 # studio dev tools
 - clone a virtual box disk with the OS in it. keep it as os.vdi